What is Docker?

 docker build -t myapp . # build image

-docker run myapp # run built image
+docker run myapp # run the image

-Define and run multi-container applications.
+Define and run multi-container applications using a YAML file.

-version: '3'
+version: "3"

 services: